Naseef301/DisTect/README.md

 # DisTect

-DisTect is a deep learning-based voice distress detection system that analyzes speech audio to predict both emotional distress .
-It  uses a hybrid CNN-BiLSTM-Attention model trained on a combined corpus of CREMA-D, RAVDESS, and TESS speech datasets.
+An end-to-end deep learning project that detects emotional distress from speech audio .
+It uses a hybrid CNN-BiLSTM-Attention model trained on a combined corpus of CREMA-D, RAVDESS, and TESS speech datasets

 ## Features